 Our website is a free archive of international poetry.
 We display the final version of each poem we translate alongside the original language text, the literal translation and notes on the process, making our translations completely transparent.
 We also create dual-language recordings of our poems so that everyone can experience the poems in their original language.

 Translation is the lifeblood of poetry.
 Through the Poetry Translation Centre’s work we want to enrich the English poetic tradition and encourage our poets to form friendships across borders.
 We also want to open windows onto the many cultures that live side by side in the UK, especially those that have been sidelined or misunderstood.
 By making diverse poetries at home in English we aim to celebrate the UK’s many literary traditions, and invite everyone to play a role in British cultural life.

 If you are interested in using one of our translations in a project please get in touch with us at email@example.com.

-The Poetry Translation Centre is grateful to the following organisations for their support:
+The Poetry Translation Centre is proud to work with Bloodaxe Books: